-The consolidated financial position of The Far Eastern University, Incorporated and subsidiaries (the Group) remain firm as of August 31, 2017.
+The consolidated financial position of The Far Eastern University, Incorporated and subsidiaries (the Group) remain strong as of February 28, 2018.

-Consolidated total assets of the Group increased by P1,195.18 million to P13,151.33 million as of the report date.
-Current and non-current assets grew by P1,190.67 million and P4.52 million, respectively.
+Consolidated total assets of the Group increased by P1,063.47 million to P13,019.62 million as of the report date.
+Current and non-current assets grew by P647.57 million and P415.89 million, respectively.

 The increase in current assets is mainly attributable to trade and other receivables, particularly in the receivable from students.
-Moreover, there were increases in prepaid income taxes and short-term investments which were reported as part of other current assets.
-Meanwhile, there was a significant addition to property and equipment which pertains mainly to the cost of construction-in-progress related to the ongoing construction of the FEU Alabang campus.
+Available-for-sale (AFS) financial assets likewise grew mainly due to positive fair value changes, additional investments and re-investment of income earned.
+Moreover, there were significant increases in cash and cash equivalents, mainly due to the cash inflows from operations and financing transactions.
+For the non-current assets, it grew mainly due to the additions in property and equipment during the period, particularly pertaining to construction costs recognized as construction-in-progress related to the ongoing construction of the FEU-Alabang campus and school building constructions in FEU-Manila and Diliman campuses.

-Consolidated total liabilities went up by P1,205.67 million to P4,339.19 million.
-Current liabilities increased by P1,194.73, while non-current liabilities went up by P10.94 million.
+Consolidated total liabilities went up by P856.82 million to P3,990.34 million.
+Current liabilities increased by P1,044.86, while non-current liabilities went down by P188.05 million.
 The increase in total liabilities is primarily due to new loans obtained and deferred tuition revenues.

-Consolidated total equity as of August 31, 2017 stood at P8,812.14 million.
-This was slightly lower by P10.48 million compared to the current period's beginning balance of P8,822.63 million mainly due to the net loss incurred during the period.
+Consolidated total equity as of February 28, 2018 has grown to P9,029.28 million, higher by P206.65 million compared to the current period's beginning balance of P8,822.63 million.
+The increase in equity is mainly from the net income earned during the period.